Scott Stapp: Legal and personal troubles

-In July 2002, Stapp was detained by Florida police and charged with reckless driving after he drove his SUV off the road before swerving back into the proper lane.
-He was released from custody after posting $500 bail.

 In 2003, Stapp contemplated suicide after drinking a bottle of Jack Daniel's whiskey.
 He retrieved two MP5s from his collection and put the guns to his head, but did not pull the triggers after looking at a picture of his son, Jagger.
 He later said he had been convinced that anyone involved with Creed wanted him dead so he would become a "Kurt Cobain martyr-type" and increase record sales.
-Says Scott, "I had crazy thoughts going through my head."
+Says Stapp, "I had crazy thoughts going through my head."
 He later said that instead of killing himself, he fired a few rounds in his home.
 He said, "I was in the throes of prednisone coming out of my body [...]
 I shot a few rounds off and instantly was like, 'What the hell am I doing?'
 So I put the guns away and ran out to the garage and got the putty and patched the holes."

 On Thanksgiving night of 2005, Stapp was involved in a fight with members of the band 311 at the Harbor Court Hotel in Baltimore.
 Members of 311 have said Stapp started the fight.
 After five minutes, hotel security broke up the fight and removed Stapp from the hotel.
 Stapp claimed that he did not instigate the altercation.

 Stapp was arrested on February 12, 2006 (one day after his second wedding), for suspected intoxication.

 In March 2006, Stapp filed a lawsuit to block the release of a sex video involving himself, Kid Rock, and four women.
 The suit was settled in 2007, with the defendant agreeing to pay Stapp an undisclosed sum and to refrain from distributing the video.